Platinum coin: History

 The only case when platinum coins were used as a regular national currency was in Russia, where coins were circulated between 1828 and 1845.
 These coins proved to be impractical: platinum resembles many less expensive metals, and, unlike the more malleable and ductile silver and gold, it is very difficult to work.
-However, merchants valued platinum coins because it did not melt in fires like gold or silver.
+However, merchants valued platinum coins because their higher melting point meant that they were less likely to be melted in a house fire like gold or silver coins would be.
 The minting of platinum coins resumed only after 130 years.
 Between 1977 and 1980, in preparation for the 1980 Summer Olympics, the Soviet Union produced five commemorative coin sets, and since 1988 commemorative platinum coins were issued every year.
 The practice of regularly issuing platinum coins has continued in modern Russia, and since 1992 the Central Bank of Russia has released 16 sets of platinum coins.

 Since 1983, other countries have begun regular minting of platinum coins.
 The most notable examples are the Platinum cat, and Platinum Noble by the Isle of Man, Canadian Platinum Maple Leaf, Chinese Platinum Panda and Australian Platinum Koala.

+The minting of a trillion-dollar platinum coin was proposed as a solution to the 2023 United States debt-ceiling crisis.